David Edwin Harrell

 David Edwin Harrell Jr. (February 22, 1930 – March 15, 2021) was an American historian best known for his scholarship of religion in the United States.

-Harrell was born in Jacksonville, Florida to parents David Edwin (a physician) and Mildred Lee Harrell (a homemaker).
+Harrell was born in Jacksonville, Florida, to parents David Edwin (a physician) and Mildred Lee Harrell (a homemaker).
 He attended David Lipscomb College as an undergraduate, and Vanderbilt University as a graduate student.
 He received a Ph.D. in 1962.

 Harrell was a professor at Auburn University, where he served as the Breeden Eminent Scholar of Southern History.
 He retired in 2006.
 He wrote biographies of Oral Roberts, Pat Robertson, and Homer Hailey, as well as other works about Pentecostalism and the Charismatic movement.
 In 2006, he published Unto a Good Land: A History of the American People, a college textbook that discusses the effects of religion in the history of the United States.

 Harrell died on March 15, 2021.

+Church of Christ preaching/lectures

+Harrell was a very popular preacher among the non-institutional churches of Christ.
+A frequent speaker at the annual Florida College Bible Lectures in Temple Terrace, Florida, and a repeat speaker during the mid-summer lecture series at Miller Avenue Church of Christ, in San Jose, California, during the 1980s, 1990s, and 2000s.
+There, he routinely shared the pulpit with popular evangelist, Darryl "Dee" Duane Bowman (1934–2021).
+Harrell also joined Bowman and three other fellow preacher/evangelists – Paul Earnhart, Sewell Hall, and Brent Lewis – in writing articles for Christianity Magazine, widely read among non-institutional churches of Christ, and in publication from 1983 until 1997.
+Although a serious intellectual, life-long University academician, and scholar, he was most appreciated for his "down home", southern preaching style, dry sense of humor, and his lectures on ecclesiology (the doctrine of the church), with a focus on Restoration Movement history, church denominational development/digression, and simple primitive New Testament theology.